 “Everything we do is art,” said Seyyed Hossein Nasr to Parabola Magazine for their Spring 1988 issue.
 This issue was named The Creative Response, trying as it may, to describe the birth and life of creativity.

 Does that seem a long time ago?
 I remember it well because a year later our son was born, a major creative event for any family.

 “All are called to respond creatively to their lives.
 We are put under an obligation when we recognize, however dimly, that this is so.
 But we seldom understand how to meet this obligation, seldom see the demand in the moment it appears.”

 “. . . there is a difference between a reaction and a response.”

 The reaction is easy and automatic, needing little effort.
 A response demands more; it demands a departure from the superficial and recognizable for the sake of what is central and may yet be unknown.

-Entering the rheum of a true-to-you response calls for inner strength.
+Entering the province of a “true-to-youself” response calls for true inner strength.
 In the face of people who can see through you, you’ll sense freedom from having to pretend to be strong.
 Allowing yourself to feel humiliation, awkwardness, ignorance, embarrassment.
 By doing this, you go beyond being good, . . . instead you grow.
 Zen sages call it the “beginner’s mind.”

 This mind is in the life and legacy of everybody whose presence refreshes those around them.
 Many are everyday people, in addition to those better known.